18F/18f.gsa.gov/_posts/2014-12-18-a-complete-list-of-gov-domains.md

 image: /assets/blog/dotgovs/dot-govs-screen.png

-description: "We're happy to say that the .gov registry is now releasing the entire set of 5,300 .gov domains, including those outside of the federal executive branch.""
+description: "We're happy to say that the .gov registry is now releasing the entire set of 5,300 .gov domains, including those outside of the federal executive branch."

 authors:
 - eric